Language selection

 Bilateral relations

-Canada established diplomatic relations with Mozambique in 1975, following the latter’s independence.
+Canada and Mozambique established diplomatic relations in 1975, following the latter’s independence.
 In Mozambique, Canada maintains a High Commission in Maputo (which is concurrently accredited to Angola and Eswatini).
-In Canada, Mozambique is represented through its High Commission in Washington, D.C.
+Mozambique is represented in Canada through its embassy in Washington, D.C.

 Canada and Mozambique maintain positive relations and have a history of collaboration on shared priorities, notably on the Ottawa Convention to ban landmines.
-Canada also provided support to the UN Operation in Mozambique (ONUMOZ) (1992-1994).
-Canada and Mozambique are members of the Commonwealth and La Francophonie (Mozambique is an Observer), and have a common interest in important multilateral issues related to the environment and climate change.
+Canada also provided support to the UN Operation in Mozambique (ONUMOZ) (1992-1994), and coordinated the basket fund to support the implementation of the Maputo Accord for Peace and National Reconciliation.
+Canada and Mozambique belong to the Commonwealth and La Francophonie (Mozambique as an Observer), and have a common interest in important multilateral issues related to the environment and climate change.

 Trade relations